kaltura-vpaas/kaltura-meeting-nodejs/README.md

    * It gets all the Kaltura params from the express app (who reads it from config.json)
    * It then creates the Kaltura session with respective privileges according to the choices made in the homepage
    * And finally renders the room as an iframe (see launchroom.jade)

+# Key steps in Kaltura Meetings integration
+1. Create a resource / virtual room (or reuse an existing one).
+This step needs to be done outside of the app using the [scheduleResource.add API](https://developer.kaltura.com/console/service/scheduleResource/action/add).
+The created resourceIds should be populated in `config.json`.
+Key parameters in API:
+   * objectType: KalturaLocationScheduleResource
+   * tag: vcprovider:newrow
+1. Generate a Kaltura Session (KS) which will authenticate a user into a room (done on backend)
+   * The `privileges` parameter should look similar to this: `userContextualRole:0,role:viewerRole,resourceId:1092641`
+      * `userContextualRole`: 0/1 is a host.
+3 is a guest.
+      * `role` should always be set to `viewerRole`
+      * `resourceId` was acquired in step 1
+   * `type` should be USER
+   * `userId` should be some unique identifier (i.e. email or any alphanumeric string which uniquely itendifies a user)
+   * `secret` should be your account’s User Secret (not Admin Secret)
+1. Join the room by launching it into an iframe.
+The iframe’s src will look similar to this: `https://2792031.kaf.kaltura.com/virtualEvent/launch?ks=XXXXXX`, where XXXXXX is the KS generated in step 2.

 # Where to get help
 * Join the [Kaltura Community Forums](https://forum.kaltura.org/) to ask questions or start discussions